jwang-a/CTF/Writeups/HitconQual2019/Pwn/EmojiVM/emojivm_pwn/README.md

 ```

 ### Writing the payload in EmojiLang
-As writing in emoji is confusing and troublesome, I wrote a simple assembler(something similar to asm() func provided by pwntools) to transform readable assembly to EmojiLang, this dramatically increases production speed.
+As writing in emoji is confusing and troublesome, I wrote a simple assembler(something similar to asm() func provided by pwntools) to transform readable assembly to EmojiLang, this drastically increases production speed.

 And as one can easily see, there are a few invalid operation(such as push 0x68) in the instructions above.
 Making the assembler able to parse those instructions is a harass, so I manually expanded them into valid arthimetic instructions that provide the wanted result